 Do you just have a cool logo?
 Or branding that really works?

-If a logo remains legible, recognizable and stable in different situations, this shows: Branding is based on a system – not on personal taste.
+If a logo remains legible, recognizable and stable in different situations, this shows that the branding is based on a system – and can be tested, not discussed.

 1. a logo must be more than just appealing